SilvertipSoftware/factorygirl/README.md

 ## Documentation

 See `FactoryGirl` documentation to get a feel for what it does and is used for.
 The syntax is hopefully a straightforward port to PHP.

+### Factory Definitions

+The `app/tests/factories.php` file is used to store the factory definitions, and is automatically loaded on the first build/create on an object.

 ### Basic Factory